lucasrecan/scs-dlc-date-predictor/README.md

 Press Enter to continue...
 --------------------------------------------------------------------
-1. Show average delays between success addition and reveal/release
+1. Show average delays between achievements addition and reveal/release
 2. Show historical delays for each released DLC in a timeline graph
 3. Show evolution of delays between steps in a different graph
 4. Predict dates for the next DLC (if its successes were added)